-- 1. If a student organization event meets any of the following criteria, an officer of the group must meet with an advisor within the Department of Student Involvement prior to reserving space. - o the event has a target audience from off campus - the event will be outdoors - the event is a dance - o the event will have over 60 people - 2.
+- All student organization events must be requested through the Ad Astra calendaring system.
+Student Life/Student Involvement approval is required and may take up to one week.
+Only approved members of the student organization will have access to submit an event request through Ad Astra. - 2.
+If a student organization event meets any of the following criteria, an officer of the group must meet with an advisor within the Department of Student Involvement prior to reserving space. - o the event has a target audience from off campus - o the event will be outdoors - the event is a dance - o the event will have over 60 people - 3.
 No events may be scheduled on a Sunday before 1:00 p.m.
 Events on Friday and Saturday evening must end by 1:00 a.m. the following morning.
-Any event held Sunday through Thursday must end at midnight. - 3.
+Any event held Sunday through Thursday must end at midnight. - 4.
 The University will determine the nature and extent of security required for each event scheduled on campus by a student organization.
 The sponsoring organization shall pay for the cost of security required.
 The number of police needed will be based on the size of the facility and the number of people expected.
-The guideline to be used will be one officer for every 100 people or potential audience members.
-Dances may be sponsored by registered student organizations or University departments and - may be attended by currently enrolled HBU students and guests of the HBU student attending the dance.
+The guideline to be used will be one officer for every 100 people or potential audience members. - 5.
+Dances may be sponsored by registered student organizations or University departments and may be attended by currently enrolled HBU students and guests of the HBU student attending the dance.
 HBU identification cards will be required of all currently-enrolled HBU students.
 Guests must show picture identification.
-Identification will be required of all attendees. - 4.
-No alcohol is allowed at HBU events held on or off campus. - 5.
+Identification will be required of all attendees. - 6.
+No alcohol is allowed at HBU events held on or off campus. - 7.
 All participants will conduct themselves in a manner consistent with the Christian and educational mission and purpose of the University.
-Examples include but are not limited to: - Attire must be modest and not sensual in any way. - All dancing (individual, couples, group/line, etc.) shall be in good taste and should not be sexually suggestive, profane, or in any other way inappropriate. - o Language must be appropriate.
-No foul language or profanity will be acceptable at events. - 6.
+Examples include but are not limited to: - Attire must be modest and not sensual in any way. - All dancing (individual, couples, group/line, etc.) shall be in good taste and should not be sexually suggestive, profane, or in any other way inappropriate. - Language must be appropriate.
+No foul language or profanity will be acceptable at events. - 8.
 The student leaders of the organization must be present for the duration of the event.
-In some cases the organization's faculty/staff advisor may also be required to attend the event (to be determined in meeting for events described in agreement with the Office of Student Involvement). - 7.
-The sponsoring student organization will be held responsible for the conduct of all attendees. - 8.
-Members of the organization will be responsible for cleaning the facility at the close of the - 9.
-Failure of the organization to comply with pertinent University requirements, rules, and regulations, including those involving security and financial obligations related to the event, may result in the forfeiture of the privilege of scheduling events on campus. - 10.
+In some cases the organization's faculty/staff advisor may also be required to attend the event (to be determined in meeting for events described in agreement with the Office of Student Involvement). - 9.
+The sponsoring student organization will be held responsible for the conduct of all attendees. - 10.
+Members of the organization will be responsible for cleaning the facility at the close of the event.

+- 11. Failure of the organization to comply with pertinent University requirements, rules, and regulations, including those involving security and financial obligations related to the event, may result in the forfeiture of the privilege of scheduling events on campus. - 12.
 Students and/or their guests will be asked to leave for non-compliance of HBU policies and standards.
-Students' actions may also be addressed via the University disciplinary process. - 11.
+Students' actions may also be addressed via the University disciplinary process. - 13.
 HBU Police has authority for enforcing HBU policies, local, state and national law as appropriate.
 Violators and uncooperative attendees are subject to arrest.
 Appropriate reports may be filed with the criminal courts system and the University.